 “A racing incident.”

-Exactly the kind of shitty excuses we were supposed to never have to endure again.
-That was what we expected from the new approach to the business.
+Exactly the kind of shitty excuses we would never endure again.
+That, at least, was what we expected when implementing the new approach to the business.

 No more shimmy appearances on forgotten back rows of grandstands.
 But a team owner proudly boasting in a garage box.

-Shifting realities was what the RICO-act of last year brought along in its wake.
+It was the kind of shifting realities the RICO-act of last year brought along.
 No longer do we hide our business in the obscure confinement of smoky anterooms and desolate alleys.
-In these days, the blinding white shining light of pristinely legitimate businesses masks the true nature of our activities.
+In these days, it is up to the blinding white light of pristinely legitimate businesses to mask the true nature of our activities.
 Such as the highly respectable business of running a racing team.
 An activity generally considered to be the largest money burner in the world.
 While we claimed to have become overnight millionaires on the backlog of a racing team.
 Out of thin air.
 But trust the assembled Feds, State Troopers and Sherriff Departments to not wonder one second about that.

 Then Marcelo, the worn off Spanish walking bottle of wine we hired as team manager, managed to head out of New York with a truck.
 The Porsche 917PA safely stowed on it.
 Drunk as a lame chipmunk.
 And almost ended up in the Hudson.
 Blowing another 5,000 dollars to get the truck back on the road.

-According to our driver, a snotty kid called Vermeersch, the PA felt like a tomcat chasing cats in heat.
+According to our driver, a snotty kid called John Patrich Voigt, the PA felt like a tomcat chasing cats in heat.
 It seemed impossible for the kid to feel comfortable in the car during two consecutive laps.